30 Bags in 30 Days

 30 Bags in 30 Days Declutter Challenge Calendar

-To help you declutter your home, we’ve created a decluttering calendar with 30 days of ideas to get you started.
+To help you declutter your home, we’ve created a 30 day declutter calendar with 30 days of ideas to get you started.
 You do not have to follow the items in sequential order.
 Cross them out as you complete them to help you keep track of your progress.
 If a day doesn’t apply to you, get creative and think about things you know are cluttered that are not on the calendar.
 This could include your purse, under your beds, or other specific areas that collect clutter.
-To print out the calendar, open this pdf.
+To print out the 30 day declutter schedule, open this pdf.

 Good luck with your 30 days to declutter challenge!
 After completely the 30 days, you likely won’t have to do this challenge for at least another year.
 You may want to revisit a few of the items each month, though, to continue to maintain a clutter-free home.

 For more ways to enjoy your home, sign up for our once-monthly blog newsletter.